Security Executive Council's Next Generation Security Leader: Driving Unified Risk Oversight™ through Global Security Operations Centers

 Faculty and SEC Tier 1 Leader community Panelists from Fidelity, State Street, and Boeing will discuss business, intelligence, and other resources for global risk predictions.
 Who is on the money and why?
 Favored global risk guidance will be aggregated and linked in this NGSL’s post-forum report.

 09:30 – 10:30 Key Note – Building All Hazards Risk Resilience for The Next 100 Years

-Tom Shinner, Director, BCA Security and Infrastructure, The Boeing Company and other members of the Boeing team will take attendees through an interactive journey of Boeing’s GSOC history, function, and capabilities past, present, and future.
+Tom Shinner, Director, Security and Fire Integration, Boeing Shared Services Group and other members of the Boeing team will take attendees through an interactive journey of Boeing’s GSOC history, function, and capabilities past, present, and future.

 10:30– 11:15 – Networking Break and East Coast Lunch

 11:15 – 12:15 – Breakout Session 2 – Whiteboard: Next Generation Risk Mitigation Protocols, and Technologies

 SEC Director Tier 1 Leader Services & Projects Elizabeth Lancaster-Brisson and Professor Herb Mattord of Kennesaw State’s College of Business will solicit inputs from all participants for promising operational excellence innovation trials and proven practices.
 SEC Media and Publications Manager Roz Jackson and Emeritus Faculty George Campbell will aggregate phone participant contributions.